lanl/scico/docs/source/contributing.rst

    Ensure that all binary data (including raw data, images, ``.ipynb`` files) are added to ``scico-data``, not the main ``scico`` repo.

+1. Create new branches in the main `scico` repository as well as in the submodule corresponding to the `scico-data` repository (which can be achieved by following the usual branch creation procedure after changing the current directory to ``scico/data``).

-1. Add the ``new_example.py`` script to the ``scico/examples/scripts`` directory.
+2. Add the ``new_example.py`` script to the ``scico/examples/scripts`` directory.

-2. Add the basename of the script (i.e., without the pathname; in this case, ``new_example.py``) to the appropriate section of ``examples/scripts/index.rst``.
+3. Add the basename of the script (i.e., without the pathname; in this case, ``new_example.py``) to the appropriate section of ``examples/scripts/index.rst``.

-3. Convert your new example to a Jupyter notebook by changing directory to the ``scico/examples`` directory and following the instructions in ``scico/examples/README.rst``.
+4. Convert your new example to a Jupyter notebook by changing directory to the ``scico/examples`` directory and following the instructions in ``scico/examples/README.rst``.

-4. Change directory to the ``data`` directory and add/commit the new Jupyter Notebook:
+5. Change directory to the ``data`` directory and add/commit the new Jupyter Notebook:

    ::